Wrongful Termination

 Examples of wrongful termination under California law include:

-• Terminating you after you reported unsafe working conditions to a governmental entity;
+• Termination after reporting unsafe working conditions

-If you feel you have been wrongfully terminated, contact us at 415.434.3400 or online to discuss how we can help you.
+Contact us at 415.434.3400 or online to discuss how we can help you.

-Kletter Law Firm, LLP - San Mateo
+Kletter Law - Silicon Valley

-San Mateo, CA 94403
+San Mateo, CA 94402

 Phone: 415.434.3400